IzyPro/WatchDog/README.md

 ## Introduction

-WatchDog is a Realtime HTTP (Request & Response) and Exception logger and viewer for ASP.Net Core Web Apps and APIs.
-It allows developers log and view http requests made to their web application and also exception caught during runtime in their web applications in Realtime.
+WatchDog is a Realtime Message, Event, HTTP (Request & Response) and Exception logger and viewer for ASP.Net Core Web Apps and APIs.
+It allows developers log and view messages, events, http requests made to their web application and also exception caught during runtime in their web applications, all in Realtime.
-It leverages on `LiteDb` a Serverless MongoDB-like database with no configuration and `SignalR` for real-time monitoring.
+It leverages `SignalR` for real-time monitoring and `LiteDb` a Serverless MongoDB-like database with no configuration with the option of using your external MSSQL, MySQl or Postgres databases.

 # ![Request & Response Viewer](https://github.com/IzyPro/WatchDog/blob/main/watchlog.png)